Children's Miracle Network Hospitals: Fundraising

+As part of a nationwide initiative to raise funds for the Children's Miracle Network, Wilkes University and Lackawanna College's Esports Program organized their fourth annual gaming event at Bartari on Sunday, November 3, 2024.
+The event was streamed for 12 hours and anyone was welcome to join the campaigners.

 Awards and accolades

 The organization has received multiple Gold & Silver Halo awards from the Cause Marketing Forum for its marketing campaigns with organizations including IHOP and Aflac.
 The organization won The Golden Halo in 2014.
 CMN Hospitals won a Shorty Award in 2019 in Best Facebook Live for their #ChildrensHospitalsWeek Live-athon.
 Utah Business Magazine also named CMN Hospitals one of Utah's Best Companies to Work For in 2015.